 About

-My full CV is here, and a list of the all the math/physics/CS courses I’ve taken so far can be found here.
+A list of the all the math/physics/CS courses I took in undergrad can be found here.

 My undergraduate thesis (Where the Wild Knots Are) can be found here, or alternatively here.